RBF-HS: Recursive Best-First Hitting Set Search: Hybrid Best-First Hitting Set Search (HBF-HS)

-The goal of HBF-HS is to allow for an as fast as possible sound, complete and best-first diagnosis search also in cases where state-of-the-art searches boasting these three properties (e.g., HS-Tree) run out of memory.
-The principle is to normally execute standard HS-Tree (see Example~\ref{ex:Reiter's_HS_Node_Processing}) initially, but to equip it with a switch criterion (e.g., a maximal number of processed nodes, or a maximal amount or fraction of memory consumed) that, when triggered, prompts a switch to RBF-HS.
-The latter then continues the search while only consuming a linear amount of additional memory.
-In this vein, HS-Tree can utilize as much memory as it needs while executing (\emph{focus on time optimization}), and, before the available memory is depleted, RBF-HS takes over (\emph{focus on space optimization}) such that the problem remains solvable.
+The goal of HBF-HS is to allow for an as fast as possible diagnosis search while preserving soundness, completeness and best-firstness also in cases where state-of-the-art searches boasting these three properties (e.g., HS-Tree) run out of memory.
+Given a so-called switch criterion $\mathit{stop_{\mathsf{HS}}}$ and otherwise the same inputs as RBF-HS, i.e., a DPI $\dpi$, a probability measure $\pr$, and a number $\ld$ of leading diagnoses to be computed, the principle of HBF-HS is as follows: Initially (line~\ref{algoline:hbfhs:HS-Tree_call}), execute standard HS-Tree, as described in Example~\ref{ex:Reiter's_HS_Node_Processing}.
+If the switch criterion $\mathit{stop_{\mathsf{HS}}}$ (e.g., a maximal amount or fraction of memory consumed) is met, then the algorithm checks if sufficient (at least $\ld$) or all (indicated by an empty queue) minimal diagnoses have already been computed by HS-Tree (line~\ref{algoline:hbfhs:if_mD_HS_geq_ld}).
+If so, the collection of minimal diagnoses is returned (line~\ref{algoline:hbfhs:return_mD_HS}).
+Otherwise, a switch to RBF-HS is prompted.
+The recursive procedure RBF-HS' of the latter then continues the search (line~\ref{algoline:hbfhs:call_RBFHS'}) while only consuming a linear amount of additional memory.
+In this vein, HS-Tree can utilize as much memory as it needs while executing (\emph{focus on time optimization}), and, before the available memory is depleted, RBF-HS takes over (\emph{focus on space optimization}) so that the problem remains solvable.